 A grant is available for fieldwork costs and students may claim expenses up to £220 by completing this form.
 Additional funding may be available from Colleges.

 In accordance with University regulations, students who undertake fieldwork as an essential part of their course must complete a Safety in Fieldwork form before any work is started.

 Please Note - you need to allow a minimum of six weeks prior to your date of travel, for the necessary paperwork to be completed.

 You must also apply for University travel insurance and you will need to complete a travel insurance application avaialble here.

-PLEASE NOTE - Please DO NOT hand the insurance form in to the Departmental Administrator (as instructed on the standard University form), but instead submit it to Ian Cartwright (Institute of Archaeology).
-Your insurance form should be submitted at the same time as the safety in fieldwork form, which contains the risk assessment.
-Please also note that we undertstand that you may not be able to fill in your flight details at this stage.
+PLEASE NOTE - please DO NOT hand the insurance form in to the Departmental Administrator (as instructed on the standard University form), but instead submit it to Ian Cartwright (Institute of Archaeology).
+Your insurance form should be submitted at the same time as the Safety in Fieldwork form, which contains the risk assessment.
+Please also note that we understand that you may not be able to fill in your flight details at this stage.
 That is ok.
 Please let us have that information when you have it and we can add it to your form.

 Risk assessments must be made for all fieldwork and overseas travel.
 The aim is to identify all the hazards and levels of risk associated with the work and identify actions that reduce the risk to an acceptable level.
 In many cases the work itself is not hazardous but it takes place in hazardous surroundings.
 In these cases the risk assessment should concentrate on the travel-associated risks.
 Where a risk assessment is not required (e.g. for attending a conference in N. America or the European Union), you will only need to submit an application for insurance form with a full itinerary for your trip.
 If you have any concerns, please consult with your tutor/supervisor or email Ian Cartwright directly.